GoScribble/Scribble/README.md

 composer require scribble/scribble dev-master
 ```

-Once installed you will need to get the bridge for the blogging platforms that you want to use, at the moment only Wordpress is supported.
+Once installed you will need to get the bridge for the blogging platforms that you want to use, Wordpress and phpBB are supported.

 ####Wordpress Bridge
-Download the <a href="https://github.com/GoScribble/WordpressBridge">Scribble Bridge plugin</a> for Wordpress and copy it to your Wordpress plugin directory, activate it and you are good to go!
+Download the <a href="https://github.com/GoScribble/Wordpress-Bridge">Scribble Bridge plugin</a> for Wordpress and copy it to your Wordpress plugin directory, activate it and you are good to go!
 Scribble will now be able to interface with your Wordpress site.

+###phpBB Bridge
+Download the <a href="https://github.com/GoScribble/phpBB-Bridge">Scribble Bridge plugin</a> for phpBB and drop it into your forum's root directory, and that's it.

 ###Setting up Scribble
 Rename your Scribble/Config/config.example.php file to config.php, here's an example of the config file set up to work with two of my Wordpress blogs